 The GDP explains that big businesses are not pushing billions of dollars daily out of your economy through their externalizing of social costs.

 The GDP says your politicians are competent and managing your best interests.
-As an incompetent politician, I would want to report with GDP as well.
+If I was an incompetent politician, I would want to report with GDP as well.

 When we don’t know what to stand for, we’ll fall for anything…

-There is a very large problem, one that needs your vote to change it – and millions are suffering in your community every day because of it.
-That is the reality of a failed social contract and it is a compelling reason for large democracies to reinforce their constitutions to safeguard rights of food, housing, healthcare, security, incomes, and freedoms.
+There is a very large problem here, one that needs your vote to change it – and millions are suffering in your community every day because of it.
+That – is the reality of a failed social contract and it is a compelling reason for large democracies to reinforce their constitutions to safeguard rights of food, housing, healthcare, security, incomes, and freedoms.

 The Gross National Product “does not allow for the health of our children, the quality of their education or the joy of their play.
 It does not include the beauty of our poetry or the strength of our marriages, the intelligence of our public debate or the integrity of our public officials… It measures neither our wit nor our courage, neither our wisdom nor our learning, neither our compassion nor our devotion to our country.
 It measures everything, in short, except that which makes life worthwhile”